marcoshv/App-Embedded-Defender-Prisma_Cloud-AWS_CodeBuild/README.md

 Click Create repository.

-Step 7: Create and Authorize a Kubernetes Service Account 🧑‍🔧 This is the most reliable way to grant deployment permissions.
+**Step 8: Create and Authorize a Kubernetes Service Account** 🧑‍🔧 This provides the most reliable way for the pipeline to authenticate with the cluster, bypassing IAM authentication issues.

 Open AWS CloudShell.